-You can convert 9600 Series IP Deskphones models from H.323 to SIP software, or from SIP to H.323 software.
-When converting from one protocol type to another on a given deskphone, see Converting software on the 9601, 9608, 9608G, 9611G, 9621G, or 9641G IP deskphones on page 14.
+You can convert 9600 Series IP Deskphones models, with the exception of 9601 IP deskphone, from H.323 to SIP software or from SIP to H.323 software.
+When converting from one protocol type to another on a given deskphone, see Converting software on the 9608, 9608G, 9611G, 9621G, or 9641G IP deskphones on page 14.
 Note that, depending on the deskphone model and the software version you start from, additional steps may be required from those mentioned in this section.